 out my reasons for not wishing to see the Indians.
 I told them that how one

-they occupied our homeland under the guise of peace keepers.
-I told them
+when they occupied our homeland under the guise of peace keepers.
+I told

-how my brother's killing hastened my mother's untimely death.
-I also told
+them how my brother's killing hastened my mother's untimely death.
+I also